 The Town is heavily reliant on Ad valorem (property) taxes to support governmental operations.
-Property taxes provided 39.11% of the Town's total governmental revenues as compared to 38.14% in fiscal year 2022.
-Other taxes, which includes franchise and utility taxes, provided 13.83% of the Town's total governmental revenues for fiscal years 2023 compared to 12.16% in 2022.
+Property taxes provided 35.4% of the Town's total governmental revenues as compared to 33.7% in fiscal year 2023.
+Charges for services continue to represent an important aspect in supporting operations as shown by their percentage weight (30.67%) of revenue, compared to 31.73% in fiscal year 2023.
+Other taxes, which include franchise and utility taxes, provided 11.2% of the Town's total governmental revenues for fiscal year 2024 versus 11.9% in 2023.

-Governmental activities program revenues covered 40.70% of governmental activities operating expenditures as compared to 52.84% in fiscal year 2022.
-This means that the government's taxpayers and the Town's other general revenues normally fund 59.30% of the governmental activities, primarily from property taxes, other taxes, and unrestricted intergovernmental revenue.
+Note that governmental activities program revenues covered 44.2% of governmental activities operating expenses as compared to 40.7% in fiscal year 2023.
+This means that the government's taxpayers and the Town's other general revenues normally fund 55.8% of the governmental activities, primarily from property taxes, other taxes, and unrestricted intergovernmental revenue.